project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

 - [cosign](https://docs.sigstore.dev/cosign/overview/)
 - [notation](https://github.com/notaryproject/notation)

+### Cosign v3 Sigstore bundles

+zot recognizes the Sigstore bundle format emitted by cosign v3, with artifact media type `application/vnd.dev.sigstore.bundle.v0.3+json`.
+These signatures are discovered through the OCI referrers API and are included in zot's signature verification and search metadata alongside legacy cosign signatures.

+Cosign v3 bundles are verified against uploaded cosign public keys in the same way as other key-based cosign signatures.
+No additional zot configuration is required beyond enabling cosign verification and uploading the corresponding public key.

 ## Enabling image signature verification

 To enable image signature verification, add the `trust` attribute under `extensions` in the zot configuration file and enable one or more verification tools, as shown in the following example: